bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

     path o = (2,3)
     path a = &circle{&o,4}

+Note that 'lastpt' is not moved when a path function is encountered.

-[ Setting the 'hints' ]
+## Setting the 'hint'

 There is an internal variable named 'hints' that holds the last hints designated by the user.
-To set this variable, use the "hints:" directive.
+To set this variable, use the "hint:" directive.

+- hint:linedashed
+- hint:linedashed|linesize2
+- hint:linedashed|linesize2|linesize4

+The value can be "OR'ed" together using one or more of the following
+values:

++ linedashed
+  make the line a dashed line
++ linesize2
+  change the line size to 2pt
++ linesize4
+  change the line size to 4pt
++ nostroke
+  no stroke
++ nofill
+  no fill even for a closed path
++ lighter
+  the fill color should be lighter version of the current fill color
++ darker
+  the fill color should be a darker version of the current fill color
-+ hints:1
++ shadow
+  this path segment is drawn as a drop shadow (and thus deserves some special treatment if possible)

+A hint value is an integer that is the bitwise OR'ed value of all the flags that was shown above.
+The hints are extra values hinted by the user to request that certain segment of their path should be drawn a little differently than the rest.

+For instance, if we were to construct a path to represent an arrow, and we want the line of the arrow body to be thicker than the lines of the arrow head, we could do that by specifying a hint value of "2", which is the value of "linesize2", which serves to add a 2pt thickness to the existing thickness of the line.
+Following is an example of drawing an upper pointing arrow such that the body of the arrow is drawn with a line that is 2pt thicker than its arrow head.

+    draw ^hint:linesize2 (0,0)~(0,2) () (0,2)[l:-0.5,-0.5] () (0,2)[l:0.5,-0.5]

+The path above consists of three path segments: only the first line segment will be affected by the hint.
+The next two segments will not be affected.
+As soon as a path segment is terminated by (cycle) or (), the hint is reset.

 The "hints:1" directive will set the 'hints' to 1.
 The value after the colon is expected to be an integer that is bitwise OR'ed value of hint flags.
 See the section "Hint Flags" for more information.
 Following example sets up a hint such that for a path the line between (0,0) and (5,5) should've been drawn using a dashed line.

   path a = hints:1 (0,0) [l:5,5] (2,2) [l:5,5]

 Note that a hint only extends as far as the length of particular component of a path following a path, and thus it must be set before the start of a component.
 This in the previous example the line segment from (2,2) to (7,7) would not be affected by the setting of the previous hints.

-[ Setting up the 'offset' ]
+## Setting up the 'offset'

 During a path construction, each path point can be given an additional "offset".
 The exact distance of the offset is controled by one or more